 With one click of a button the lights dim.
 Your 110″ projection screen drops down silently from behind a beam in the ceiling.
 The curtains close in and the movie begins.
 Your whole family is there, plus a few friends, maybe a neighbor or two.

-7 Basement Ideas for Your Basement Theater Room (Before Drywall !)
+7 Ideas to Consider for Your Basement Theater (Before Drywall !)

 - Choose your Screen Wall